codebyzeb/g2p-plus/README.md

 python childes_processor.py process childes/downloaded/Eng-NA EnglishNA -o childes/processed/Eng-NA -s
 ```

-This will take all the CSVs in the `downloaded/Eng-NA` folder and create three new CSVs, `train.csv`, `valid.csv` and `test.csv` in the `processed/Eng-NA` folder specified containing processed utterances and additional useful information.
+This will take all the CSVs in the `downloaded/Eng-NA` folder and create two new CSVs, `train.csv` and `valid.csv` in the `processed/Eng-NA` folder specified containing processed utterances and additional useful information.
 These datasets contain phonemic transcriptions of each utterance that have been produced using the `en-us` language backend.
 If the path provided is a CSV instead of a folder, just that CSV will be processed.

 ### Extract